aws-samples/aws-aurora-serverless-data-api-sam/README.md

 With the help of X-Ray we were able to identify bottlenecks and fix them.
 For example, we noticied from the X-Ray Service Graph in the AWS Console that when saving an EC2 record referencing 100 package objects (name, version) Lambda was taking about 18 secs in total to store each individual package in Aurora Serverless (ie, 1 package = 1 Data API call).
 We then built batch versions for persisting packages and package relations (see methods ```_save_packages_batch``` in the source code and ```_save_ec2_package_relations_batch```) that batch insert up to 200 SQL statement into a single Data API call (200 packages = 1 Data API call).
 This reduced the overall time to persist 100 package objects from 18 secs (one at time) to 828ms (single batch)!

-The picture below depicts X-Ray telling us that calling the Data API individually for every EC2 package that we want to store in Aurora Serverless is not a good idea (takes 17.8 secs).
+The picture below depicts X-Ray telling us that calling the Data API individually for every EC2 package that we want to store in Aurora Serverless is not a good idea (takes 17.1 secs).

 ![Simple EC2 Inventory Serverless API Using Aurora Serverless and the Data API](docs/aurora-serverless-data-api-xray-no-batching-segments.png)

 And then we tuned our batch insert method to use a single API call to batch insert all package objects at once and things look much better...
-828ms. :)
+180ms. :)

 ![Simple EC2 Inventory Serverless API Using Aurora Serverless and the Data API](docs/aurora-serverless-data-api-xray-batching-segments.png)

+We also used batching to persist EC2-Package relations (161 ms).

-Thanks AWS X-Ray!
+Thanks for the hand AWS X-Ray!

 ## License Summary